 Mark Sniderman is an attorney in private practice, focusing on prisoner rights, voting rights, and police misconduct.
 He graduated with distinction from the University of Wisconsin, Madison.
 After serving as the national team programs director for US Rowing, Mark matriculated at U.C.
 Hastings College of the Law, and then transferred to Indiana University School of Law, Indianapolis, from which he received his JD and graduated with honors.
 Mark is a past chair of the Executive Committee of the Civil Rights Section of the American Association of Justice, and a member of the National Lawyers Guild, the National Police Accountability Project, and the Indianapolis Bar Association.
 He is admitted to practice in the State of Indiana, the United States Court of Appeals for the Seventh Circuit, and the United States District Courts for the Southern and Northern Districts of Indiana, and the Western District of Michigan.
 Locally, Mark is a past chair of the board of the Hooverwood Nursing Home and has served on the board of the Arthur M. Glick JCC of Indianapolis and the Human Services Committee of the United Way of Central Indiana.
 He is the father of Hannah (2022) and Sadie (2024).

-Kristie Speirs Neumeister is a Professor of Educational Psychology at Ball State University where she directs the Gifted and Talented Graduate Licensure Program.
+Kristie Speirs Neumeister is a Professor of Educational Psychology at Ball State University, where she directs the Gifted and Talented Graduate Licensure Program.
 She earned her doctorate from the University of Georgia in Educational Psychology with a concentration in gifted and creative education.
 She is the past President of the Indiana Association for the Gifted and recipient of the National Association for Gifted Children’s Early Scholar Award.
 Her professional interests include perfectionism, twice-exceptional learners, and gifted program evaluation.
 She has served as a consultant to over 85 school districts in Indiana.
 She has co-conducted evaluations of 40 gifted programs throughout the country and is the co-author of the book, Gifted Program Evaluation: A Handbook for Administrators and Coordinators (2nd ed.).
 Kristie enjoys exploring new countries, reading historical fiction, and baking treats.
-She and her husband, Doug, are long-time Sycamore parents with four daughters who graduated/currently attend Sycamore: Anya (2016), Hailey and Ginny (2023), and Avery (2024).
+She and her husband, Doug, are long-time Sycamore parents whose four daughters have attended or currently attend Sycamore—Anya (2016), Hailey and Ginny (2023), and Avery (2024).

-Ruel Williamson is the CEO of Mind Pearl LLC an international consulting firm focused on valuation, taxation, and property rights.
+Ruel Williamson is the CEO of Mind Pearl LLC, an international consulting firm focused on valuation, taxation, and property rights.
 He holds tertiary degrees from Emporia State University (BSB Finance ’89) and (MBA ’91).
-Ruel is a regular speaker at the World Bank, has been a guest lecturer at Renmin University (Beijing, China) and a keynote speaker for numerous industry events.
+Ruel is a regular speaker at the World Bank and has been a guest lecturer at Renmin University (Beijing, China) as well as a keynote speaker for numerous industry events.
 Prior to starting Mind Pearl LLC, Ruel held executive positions at Thomson Reuters, Tyler Technologies, the Indiana State Board of Tax Commissioners, and the Kansas Department of Revenue.
-Ruel and his wife, Cynthia, are eternally grateful for the education that Sycamore has provided to their two children, Olivia (2018), and Neville (2023).
+Ruel and his wife, Cynthia, are eternally grateful for the education that Sycamore has provided to their two children, Olivia (2018) and Neville (2023).